Home Rides Reviews Bikes Gallery Tech Misc Contact

 • Leather is generally superior to textiles (especially denim) in terms of abrasion resistance.
 Textiles are generally more comfortable to wear and more weatherproof.
 Textile jackets and pants normally have extra padding or hard armor in key areas to increase abrasion protection.

 • Many motorcyclists wear some form of hard armor or a spine protector either incorporated into their protective clothing or underneath their clothing.
+Neck braces are also becoming increasingly popular.

 • Top grade motorcycle gloves incorporate leather, carbon fiber, Kevlar and other synthetics to provide protection without a loss of tactile sensitivity.